CW Austin Learning Disabilities Conference

 Learning Disabilities Conference Free to Parents and Educators!

-Sponsored by: LA Key Academy, LaBIDA (Louisiana Branch of International Dyslexia Association); CHADD, LA Chapter (Children and Adults with ADD/ADHD); Families Helping Families of Greater Baton Rouge, Jefferson Oaks Behavioral Health, GBR Literacy Coalition, Mire Consulting, The Brighton School, Baton Rouge Community College, Redemptorist Elementary School, The Neuropsychology Center of LA, and Magellan Health Services, and Lamar Advertising.
+Sponsored by: LA Key Academy, LaBIDA (Louisiana Branch of International Dyslexia Association); CHADD, LA Chapter (Children and Adults with ADD/ADHD); Families Helping Families of Greater Baton Rouge, Jefferson Oaks Behavioral Health, GBR Literacy Coalition, Mire Consulting, The Brighton School, Baton Rouge Community College, Redemptorist Elementary School, The Neuropsychology Center of LA, Magellan Health Services, and Lamar Advertising.
 Program printing by Downtown Duplicating.

 Presentations will Include: